-15.4 Recorded vote
+15.4.
+Recorded vote

-If five members present at the meeting request the names for and against the motion or amendment or abstaining from voting will be taken down in writing and entered into the minutes.
+If, before a vote is taken on any motion or recommendation, five members present at the meeting request the names for and against the motion or amendment or abstaining from voting will be taken down in writing and entered into the minutes.
 Unless in the case of Committees where a request by two members present will be sufficient to require a recorded vote to be taken

-15.5 Right to require individual vote to be recorded
+15.5.
+Right to require individual vote to be recorded